Real Estate Photos Flagged as AI on Instagram

 Why this matters for agents, brokers, and photographers

-• Instagram and Facebook drive tour traffic — AI Info undercuts credibility in comments.
+• Meta and Facebook drive tour traffic — AI Info undercuts credibility in comments.

-• MLS rules vary by board; some require disclosure of digitally altered media.
-Metadata labels are not a substitute for broker compliance — work with your managing broker.
+• MLS rules vary by board; some require disclosure of digitally altered media. hidden metadata labels are not a substitute for broker compliance — work with your managing broker.

 • Listing photographers can add "social-ready" deliverables: metadata-cleaned JPGs sized for 1080px feeds alongside print-resolution masters.